+VIII.
 Additional Definitions

+1. Consent

-- 1. Consent - a.
+- a.
 Consent to sexual activity is informed, knowing, voluntarily, and freely given permission to engage in mutually agreed upon sexual activity.
 The College will apply a reasonable person standard in determining whether or not consent was given, unless otherwise required by law. - i.
 The person giving consent must be capable of doing so freely, with the ability to understand what they are doing and the specific details (who, what, when, where, and how) of the sexual contact to which they are consenting. - ii.
 Consent may be given by words or actions, as long as those words or actions create mutually understandable permission regarding the conditions of sexual activity.
 Consent can be withdrawn at any time. - iii.
 It is the obligation of the person initiating sexual contact to obtain clear consent for the specific type of sexual contact sought. - iv.
 Lack of protest does not constitute consent.
 Silence or passivity without words or actions that communicate mutually understandable permission cannot be assumed to convey consent. - v.
-Use of violence, threats, coercion, or intimidation invalidates any consent given. - vi.
-Consent for one form of sexual contact does not imply consent to other forms.
-For example, consent to vaginal sex does not imply consent to oral sex; consent of vaginal sex does not imply consent to anal sex.
+Use of violence, threats, coercion, or intimidation invalidates any consent given.